Pulcinella (ballet): Story

 Pulcinella is taken from a manuscript from Naples, dating from 1700, containing a number of comedies portraying the traditional character of the popular Neapolitan stage.
 This libretto was derived from Quatre Polichinelles semblables ("Four similar Pulcinellas").

 The one-act ballet features Pulcinella, his girlfriend Pimpinella, his friends Furbo, Prudenza and Rosetta, and Florindo and Cloviello.
 The story starts with Florindo and Cloviello serenading Prudenza and Rosetta.
 The two women are unimpressed and reply by showering the suitors with water.
 Prudenza's father, a doctor, appears and chases them away.

 A new episode begins with Rosetta, when her father appears.
 Rosetta dances for Pulcinella and they kiss.
 But Pimpinella sees this and interrupts them.
 Florindo and Cloviello arrive and, jealous of Pulcinella, they beat him up.
-Pulcinella is stabbed, but this is a set-up event to gain Pimpinella's forgiveness of him.
+Pulcinella appears to be stabbed, but this is a ruse to gain Pimpinella's forgiveness of him.
 Furbo, disguised as a magician, comes and appears to resurrect Pulcinella in front of everybody.
 Pimpinella forgives Pulcinella, and Prudenza and Rosetta succumb to Florindo's and Cloviello's wooing.
 The ballet ends with the marriages of the three couples.